irfan-vural/irfan-vural/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently studying at the university of [FSMVU](https://int.fsm.edu.tr/);
+- 👨🏽‍💻 Student at the university of [FSMVU](https://int.fsm.edu.tr/);
-- 🌱 I’m currently learning Front-End Development;
+- 🌱 I’m currently working at a company as a junior Flutter developer;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: irfanvural.http@gmail.com;
+- 📫 How to reach me: irfanvural.dev@gmail.com;

 ## Some stuff I've used